The Irrawaddy: Editorial stance

 The Irrawaddy was an outspoken and strident critic of the State Law and Order Restoration Council and its successor, the State Peace and Development Council.
 Towards the end of the junta era, it criticized the protracted drafting of the 2008 Constitution by the military, and highlighted irregularities in the conduct of the 2010 general elections.
 Since the election of a civilian government, the magazine has questioned the sincerity of the country’s political and economic reforms, and called for an end to the military’s ongoing presence in political affairs.

-Since her release from house arrest, The Irrawaddy has also at times been critical of National League for Democracy leader Aung San Suu Kyi and her party.
+Since National League for Democracy leader Aung San Suu Kyi's release from house arrest, The Irrawaddy has also at times been critical of her and her party.
 While not formally affiliated with any of Burma’s myriad pro-democracy groups, The Irrawaddy has given a platform to members of the Assistance Association for Political Prisoners, the 88 Generation Students Group, and other civil society groups.
 It has reported extensively on ongoing conflicts between the military and ethnic armed groups, and recent protests over land seizures and education reforms.

-According to a Financial Times article, The Irrawaddy initially received support from international donors like the National Endowment for Democracy and Open Society Foundations.
+According to a Financial Times article, The Irrawaddy initially received support from international donors such as the National Endowment for Democracy and Open Society Foundations.
 Despite its critical role in reporting on Myanmar’s issues, the publication has faced scrutiny and accusations of bias.
 Critics argue that it has occasionally suppressed stories that could have negatively affected the National League for Democracy (NLD), especially during the 2015 electoral campaign.
 The rise of Buddhist nationalism and hate speech in Myanmar has also influenced its coverage.
 Although Kyaw Zwa Moe, an editor at The Irrawaddy, insists that the publication aims to remain unbiased, there are concerns that a shift towards a more commercial model may be impacting editorial decisions, potentially aligning with local business interests.